-Within the limitations of time and power stipulated by the enabling law, the President of the Republic shall issue ordinances which shall take effect upon publication but which shall become null and void if a bill of ratification is not filed with the secretariat of the National Assembly before the date stipulated in the enabling act.
+Within the limitations of time and power stipulated by the enabling law, the Government shall issue ordinances which shall take effect upon publication but which shall become null and void if a bill of ratification is not filed with the secretariat of the National Assembly before the date stipulated in the enabling law.
 The National Assembly may amend the ordinances when it votes the ratification law.